sokini/sokini.github.io/week3/week3_lec3.markdown

 Order the code below, so you can make it to the basement and pick up your bike. <br>
 Don't forget your bike keys!

-Oh, and, secure your keys before registering the current floor 😉
+Oh, by the way, secure your keys before registering the current floor 😉

 <div id="sortableTrash" class="sortable-code"></div>
 <div id="sortable" class="sortable-code"></div>